univec-ai/postvec/web/docs/guides/adopt.md

 A `halfvec` refusal includes an `ALTER TABLE … TYPE vector(N) USING …` recipe.

-## Teardown never drops it
+## Teardown behavior

 Because postvec did not create the column, `disable(drop_column => true)` and `uninstall(drop_columns => true)` leave it in place.

-## Don't

-::: danger Don't guess the model to "just get search working" Wrong space, confident ranks.
-If you are not sure, treat the column as
-untrusted: `backfill => 'all'` after you pick a model you can actually embed with, or rebuild.
+## Provenance and write constraints

+::: danger The source model must be known
+An incorrect model assertion produces plausible but invalid ranks.
+Columns with uncertain provenance should be treated as untrusted and rebuilt, or backfilled with `backfill => 'all'` after selecting an available model.
 :::

-::: danger Don't adopt a `NOT NULL` vector you still want the worker to write
-Refused.
-Drop `NOT NULL` first, or use observed + `backfill => 'none'`.
+::: danger Synchronized vector columns must permit NULL A `NOT NULL` vector column is refused for synchronized adoption.
+Remove the constraint first, or use observed mode with `backfill => 'none'`.
 :::